fusion809/fusion809.github.io-old2/_drafts/SS/05-terminals.md

 {% include Links/links.html package="x11-terms/mate-terminal" program="MATE Terminal" link="https://github.com/mate-desktop/mate-terminal" %} is a terminal emulator that is part of the core application suite of MATE, a fork of GNOME 2.
 Consequently the MATE Terminal is based on the GTK+2 toolkit.
 Unlike most terminal emulators (in fact all of them mentioned in this post) I have found it does not work under Moksha.
 See whenever I run `mate-terminal` I get segmentation fault messages.

 #### Rating(s)
 {% include_relative TE-ratings.html availability="10.
-Installed, by default, on Sabayon MATE edition." customizability="8.
+Installed, by default, on the MATE edition (if any) of most distributions, it can also be installed from the default package repositories of most distributions." customizability="8.
 Shares many of the same customizability options of GNOME Terminal." features="8.
 Same features as GNOME Terminal." sru="9.
 Like most MATE components it is fairly lightweight." gist="b345c67359307ff5bc17" overall="9.
 To me the fact that it does not work on Moksha is a big drawback, if for you it launches fine on your desktop of choice, it would probably be a better option than GNOME Terminal as it shares the same features but is lighter on SRU." %}

 ### Terminator
 {% include Links/image.html image="Terminator-0.98.png" width="1000px" float="none" description="Terminator 0.98 running under Moksha" %}